 Prince William takes performance measurement one step further with the production of Service Efforts and Accomplishments (SEA) reports for various aspects of County government.
 These reports contain cost, workload and performance measures as benchmarked against performance in prior years and similar measures in other jurisdictions.
 Thus, in developing the SEA, the County decided to measure success not only against its own performance but against other similar jurisdictions.
 Service areas are reported in the SEA Report on a biennial basis.
-The following service areas were reported in the 2004 and 2005 SEA Report:
+Table 2 lists the service areas reported in the 2004, 2005 and 2006 SEA Report.